szaiser/pym8190a/README.md

 * store our sequence in `md`
 * start `sequence0`

-The complete code is found at the end of the Basic usage chapter.
+The full example is found after a step by step description.

 ### Create empty sequence  sequence0